pablo-abc/felte/packages/site/markdown/docs/solid/en/latest/getting-started.md

 yarn add @felte/solid
 ```

 Then, inside of the Solid component where you have your form, import the `createForm` function and call it with a configuration object containing an `onSubmit` function.
-The `createForm` function returns an action that you can use in any form.
+The `createForm` function returns a function that you can use in any form as a directive or passing it to `ref`.
 This is all you need to make your form reactive.

 ```tsx
 import { createForm } from '@felte/solid';